wagoodman/dive/README.md

 **CI Integration**

-Analyze and image and get a pass/fail result based on the image efficiency and wasted space.
+Analyze an image and get a pass/fail result based on the image efficiency and wasted space.
 Simply set `CI=true` in the environment when invoking any valid dive command.

 **Multiple Image Sources and Container Engines Supported**